Richard B. Spencer: Health care

 Spencer supports legal access to abortion, in part because he believes it would reduce the number of black and Hispanic people, which he says would be a "great boon" to white people.
 Spencer also supports a national single-payer health care system because he believes it would benefit white people.

-Christianity
+Religion

-Spencer is an atheist, although he also believes that the Christian church previously held some pragmatic value, because Spencer believes that it helped unify the white population of Europe.
+Spencer is an atheist.
+He believes that the Christian church previously had held some pragmatic value, because Spencer believes that it helped unify the white population of Europe.
 He opposes traditional Christian values as a moral code, due to the fact that Christianity is a universalizing religion, rather than an ethnic religion.
 Spencer references his views on Christianity as being influenced by the German philosopher Friedrich Nietzsche.
 Citing Nietzsche's criticism of anti-Semitism and nationalism, Scott Galupo writing for The Week, Sean Illing for Vox, and Jordan Harris for The Courier-Journal have described Spencer's interpretation of Nietzsche's philosophy as incorrect.
 Spencer's Radix Journal has promoted paganism, running titles such as "Why I am a pagan".
 Spencer has also described himself as a "cultural Christian".